-What is Asynchronous Interviewing?
+What is One-way Interviewing?
 And How Can It Humanize the Hiring Process?

 Often times used for efficiency's sake, video interviews are also great for a lot of reasons important to both the employer and candidate.
 One of those reasons is the available insight from observed emotional intelligence of a candidate.
 They're able to give out EI details because of several factors: